|A KNOCK ON MY FRONT DOOR|

 No one has seen a lesser god at any time; a lesser god, the only-begotten, who is in the bosom of the Father, he has declared him.
 (1:18)

-he came to him by night, and said to him, Rabbi, we know that you are come a teacher from a lesser god, for none can do these signs that you do unless God be with him.
+[Nicodemus] came to him by night, and said to him, Rabbi, we know that you are come a teacher from a lesser god, for none can do these signs that you do unless the God be with him.
 (3:2)

 but he that practices the truth comes to the light, that his works may be manifested that they have been wrought in a lesser god.
 (3:21)